PatrickCoakley23/Angels_Breath/README.md

 11. Confirm the linking of the heroku app to the correct GitHub repository.

 12. I set up [Amazon Webservers](https://aws.amazon.com/) to host my media and static files.
-(S3)[https://aws.amazon.com/s3/) Simple Storage Service is the service app i used to store my static files like JavaScript and CSS and my images.
+(S3)[https://aws.amazon.com/s3/) Simple Storage Service is the service app I used to store my static files like JavaScript and CSS and my images.

     * [Here] is a link on how to set up an S3 bucket.

-13. Within my config vars in heroku i made sure it had my AWS Access keys, Secret keys, stripes keys etc.
+13. Within my config vars in heroku I made sure it had my AWS Access keys, Secret keys, stripes keys etc.

 <h2 align="center"><img src="README/images/config_vars.png" max-width="30%"></h2>